 Most nonservice-connected veterans and noncompensable 0% service-connected veterans are required to complete an annual means test or to agree to pay VA the applicable copayment.
-The means test is based on their family?s income and net worth.
+The means test is based on their family's income and net worth.
 Some veterans are required to make copayments for their care and medications.
-The following is a summary of cost and co-payments for VA Health Care:

 Veterans are requested to provide health insurance information.
 VA is required to submit claims to insurance carriers for treatment of all nonservice-connected conditions.
 Reimbursement received from insurance carriers are retained at the VA health care facility where treatment was received.
 These funds are used to provide additional health care services to all veterans.

-Certain nonservice-connected and 0% noncompensable service-connected veterans are required to fill out the financial worksheet, which we refer to as the "Means Test."
+Certain nonservice-connected and 0% noncompensable service-connected veterans are required to fill out the financial worksheet, which is known as a "Means Test."
 A means test is a gathering of financial information by which VA determines your priority group for enrollment, and whether or not you are required to make copayments for the service you receive.
 The means test is based on prior year income and net worth.
 However, you can apply for an exemption from paying those copayments to avoid a hardship if projections of your income for the current year will be substantially below the applicable income threshold.

-If you are being provided treatment, necessary prescriptions will be provided.
+If you are receiving medical treatment from the VA, they will also provide necessary prescriptions.
 For more information on the current copayment rates, visit the Department of Veterans Affairs website.
 Service-connected veterans rated 50% or more, service-connected veterans receiving medications for a service-connected condition, or nonservice-connected veterans who meet the low-income criteria are exempt from the prescription copayment.
 This income threshold changes annually.

 Whether or not you have insurance does not effect your eligibility for VA health care benefits.